ConGustoAI/chat/README.md

   - Set the `Homepage URL` to your domain.
   - Set the `Authorization callback URL` to `https://yourdomain.com/login/github`

-- Github does not allow multiple callback URLs, so if you want to both deploy publicly and do lovel development, you will need to create an extra OAuth App for local development.
+- Github does not allow multiple callback URLs, so if you want to both deploy publicly and do local development, you will need to create an extra OAuth App for local development.
   - Set the `Authorization callback URL` to `http://localhost:5173/login/github`

 Set the following environment variables: